imbr92/Semi-Parametric-Equalizer/fantastic-finale-imbr92/DEVELOPMENT.md

 - Having issues with RIFF header being different in output and input wav files

 12/3 --
-- Rewrote first 200 bytes of binary data in out.wav with info from in.wav (to make RIFF header consistent)
+- Rewrote first 5000 bytes of binary data in out.wav with info from in.wav (to make RIFF header consistent)
+- Went to Office Hours to fix an issue with binary data not being overwritten (Forgot to flush) and an issue with the library not being compatible with a certain wav file type.
+- Got IFFT after changing the sound intensity at various frequencies working.

+12/4 --
+-